moorepants/dissertation/davisbicycle.rst

 .. todo:: cite Boniolo for roll angle estimation, talk about Danique's work, cite other people that handle this problem too.

+The steer angle is easy to measure with either some form of write recorder, potentiometer or encoder and has been accurately measured on many bicycle and motorcycle systems since the early 50's.
+[Dohring1953]_.
 Since the front frame is attached to the rear frame via a revolute joint only an additional single orientation and rate measurement is needed to measure the front frame motion.
 I went with a similar design and setup as the Delft instrumented bicycle: a potentiometer for relative steering angle measurement and a single axis rate gyro for the body fixed angular rate of the front frame about the steer axis.
 I modified the same steering angle measurement design that I use on the Delft instrumented bicycle, with some minor improvements such as better tension adjustability and switching to a screw mount potentiometer.

+.. todo:: steer angle and rate figure

 .. list-table:: Initial Kinematic Sensors